zoundibona/K8sWebhook/README.md

     serviceAccount: sa         **default serviceaccount has been chnaged to sa**
     serviceAccountName: sa      **default serviceaccountName has been chnaged to sa**

 As you can see the mutating webhook has performed some changes, the serviceAccountName and resources were not specified when the POD was created but at the end they have been added.
-After the mutating stage the validating took place to validate the pod creation.  <br>
+After the mutating stage, the validating stage took place to validate the pod creation.  <br>
 It is also possible to use yaml definition file (declarative mode) to create the POD instead imperative mode used in this case

 * ### SCENARIO 2
-Let us test a use case where the image is not part of the list, let us a ubuntu image which is not part of the allowed list in the Flash script  <br>
+Let us test a use case where the image is not part of the list, let us use a ubuntu image which is not part of the allowed list in the Flask script  <br>

 **$ kubectl run ubuntu --image=ubuntu**  <br>
  Error from server: admission webhook "validate-webhook.test.com" denied the request: **IMAGE(S) NOT IN ALLOWED IMAGES LIST**  <br>
  <br>
  As you can see the validating has denied the creation of the pod as ubuntu has not been added into the list in the Flask script  <br>
  The message returned by webhook is **IMAGE(S) NOT IN ALLOWED IMAGES LIST**, this message can be customized